H.E.R. Brings Her Message of Strength and Power to the Global Citizen Prize Award Ceremony

 H.E.R. stands for Having Everything Revealed.
 In the spirit of revelation, her name is Gabi Wilson, and she’s part of a resurgent, often women-led R&B movement that includes other artists like Jorja Smith, Ella Mai, and Kehlani.
 She’s savvy about cementing her place in the industry — she recently became the youngest woman to ever fully own and execute a music festival with the Lights On Fest on Sept.
 14.

-Her desire to uplift young people will resonate throughout the event.
-Global Citizen campaigns to empower girls around the world by securing financial commitments for education, calling on countries to repeal sexist laws, promoting access to family planning, and encouraging multinational companies to support women-owned businesses.
+As part of our campaigning efforts in support of the UN's Global Goals, Global Citizen campaigns to empower girls around the world by securing financial commitments for education; calling on countries to repeal sexist laws; promoting access to family planning; and encouraging multinational companies to support women-owned businesses.

 Education, in particular, is a big focus.